Output Format

 The Iai-Callgrind output can be customized with command-line arguments.
 But, the fine-grained terminal output format is adjusted in the benchmark itself.
 For example truncating the description, showing a grid, ....
 Please read the docs for further details.

-However, I want to point out the possibility to show the cache misses in the Iai-Callgrind output in the following section.
+In this section, I want to point out the possibility to show the cache misses, and in the same manner cache miss rates and cache hit rates in the Iai-Callgrind output.

 Showing cache misses